ABDULSABOOR1995/Vessel-s-Anomaly-Behaviour-Detection/README.md

 ![Screenshot_28](https://user-images.githubusercontent.com/46135898/67839598-d355a080-fb15-11e9-940c-8d1a125f5dae.png)
 <br><br><br>

-So these are the missing values exist in every column.
-But after applying <b>linear interpolation method</b> for filling missing data, we have the following result.
+So these are the missing values that exist in every column.
+But after applying <b>The Linear interpolation method </b>for filling missing data, we have the following result.<br><br><br>
-<br><br><br>

 ![Screenshot_29](https://user-images.githubusercontent.com/46135898/67839600-d51f6400-fb15-11e9-94d5-572ee74c7b8b.png)
 <br><br><br>